northeastern-rc/rc-public-documentation/docs/source/first_steps/cps_ood.rst

 Submit class assignments
 =========================
 .. important::
- Due to the write-only access permissions on the **assignments** directory, it is required to use the command line interface (Linux Terminal) to submit assignments. **Using other methods currently does not work**.
+ Due to the write-only access permissions on the **assignments** directory, it is required to use the command line interface (Linux Terminal) to submit assignments. **Using other methods, such as the JupyterLab interface or OOD File Explorer, currently do not work**.

 To submit your assignment (for example, named: **Assignment1.ipynb**) to the **assignments** directory, open the JuypterLab New Launcher by clicking the **File** top menu option, and then selecting **New Launcher**: